nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Editing personal details of a patient (Coming soon)**
+**Use case: Editing personal details of a patient**

 **MSS**

 1. Receptionist requests to find a certain patient by typing his/her name in the CLI
 2. PlannerMD shows a list of patients with that name
-3. Receptionist requests to edit the personal details of a specific person in the list
+3. Receptionist requests to edit the personal details of a specific patient in the list
 4. PlannerMD edits the patient's personal details which is reflected immediately

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+PlannerMD shows an error message.

+      Use case resumes at step 2.

+**Use case: Editing personal details of a doctor**

+**MSS**

+1. Receptionist requests to find a certain doctor by typing his/her name in the CLI
+2. PlannerMD shows a list of doctors with that name
+3. Receptionist requests to edit the personal details of a specific doctor in the list
+4. PlannerMD edits the doctor's personal details which is reflected immediately

     Use case ends.